GoogleChrome/developer.chrome.com/site/en/blog/avoiding-oversharing-when-screen-sharing/index.md

 ### Privacy

-Previously, screens were offered as the most prominent option.
+Previously, screens were offered as the default option.
 This is the least privacy-preserving option, as users may end up exposing more personal information than they had originally intended.
 Such as:
 - Timezone (via the system clock)
 - Language
 - System notifications